 The origin, evolution and development of Taoist style Internal Martial Arts: Shadow Boxing

-Internal Martial Arts, also known as Shadow Boxing, is one of the most famous types of Chinese martial arts in the world.
-More than 300 years have passed since it was shown to the public at the beginning of the Qing Dynasty.
-It gained great popularity in Beijing around the time of 1911 revolution which gave rise to the saying that “pugilist art was passed down to the secular world by celestial beings”.
-However, it can be said that the real origin of Shadow Boxing dated back many thousands years earlier, from as early as 3000 BC.
+The internal martial arts, also known as shadow boxing, are one of the most famous types of Chinese martial arts in the world.
+More than 300 years have passed since internal martial arts were shown to the public at the beginning of the Qing Dynasty.
+Internal martial arts gained great popularity in Beijing around the time of the 1911 revolution which gave rise to the saying that “the pugilist art was passed down to the secular world by celestial beings”.
+The true origin internal martial arts is likely to date back many thousands years earlier, from as early as 3000 BC.

-Internal Martial Arts, like any other of the great Chinese discoveries such as Chinese Medicine and Alchemy, extends far beyond the people of today’s understanding and imagination of people living today.
+Internal martial arts, like any other of the great Chinese discoveries such as Chinese medicine and alchemy, extend far beyond the understanding and imagination of people living today.
 This powerful and hidden knowledge can be traced back to ancient times.
 The founding of such knowledge and theory cannot be credited to a single person or to a particular time in history.
-The development and refinement of internal martial arts occurred through the passage of time and improvement through countless generations can such a task be fulfilled.
+The development and refinement of internal martial arts occurred through the passage of time and was improved over countless generations.

-Some believe that Zhang Sanfeng, a WuDang alchemist in the 12th century was the creator of Shadow Boxing, however as early as the mid 8th century Tang Dynasy, Xu Xuanping was already an explorer of internal martial arts.
+Some believe that Zhang Sanfeng, a WuDang alchemist in the 12th century was the creator of shadow boxing, however as early as the mid 8th century Tang Dynasy, Xu Xuanping was already an explorer of internal martial arts.
 No matter the number of elaborate stories regarding the creation of internal martial arts, one fact remains certain, internal martial arts can only be achieved by the Taoist practice of alchemy and from this basis grows and extends to benefit all other areas of life.

-LaoTzu Academy now offers the full course including starting with the basic theories and practices, broken down into three stages: beginner, intermediate and advanced.
-In completion of these courses, the learner will be able to secure themselves from harm when faced with unforeseen circumstances or danger.
+LaoTzu Academy offers complete and authentic Taoist training starting with basic theories and practice, broken down into beginner, intermediate and advanced levels.
+Completion of these courses will allow the learner to secure themselves from harm when faced with unforeseen circumstances or danger.